ThomasBronsveld/blockchain-architecture/api/README.md

 ## Setup

-To get the rest-api running locally, all you have to do is `$ npm install` and then run `$ npm run prod`
+To get the rest-api running locally, all you have to do is `$ npm install` and then run `$ npm start`